La-Chun Lindsay: Diversity efforts

+La-Chun Lindsay has undertaken high profile events such as chairing a panel on gender equality in Wales at the United Nations.
+Lindsay was ranked 4th (2016) and 2nd (2017) in the Wales Online ‘Pinc List: The 40 most influential LGBT people in Wales’ for her work in this field.

-In 2016, it was claimed that Lindsay was the only openly gay executive within the global company of General Electric.
+In 2016, it was claimed that she was the only openly gay executive within the global company of General Electric.
 During her first two years at GE Aviation Wales, the number of women on the shop floor rose from 1 to 13%.
 She founded the Wales branch of the GLBTA GE Aviation Alliance, which was developed to attract, develop, and retain gay, lesbian, bisexual, and transgender employees within the company.
 Since launching GE’s first LGBTQ+ Chapter in Wales it has grown to GE’s largest LGBTQ+ Chapter in the UK.
-Lindsay was ranked number four in the Wales Online ‘Pinc List 2016: The 40 most influential LGBT people in Wales’ for her work in this field.